 coach a visa.

-contempt, including video footage of him apparently grabbing women by the throat.
+disrespect and contempt, including video footage of him apparently grabbing women by the throat.
 Other recommended pick-up methods include threatening to commit suicide, injuring pets and isolating women from friends.
-It would be interesting to hear a more measured
+It would be interesting to hear a

 It is important that respect for the laws on sexual assault and violence are upheld and that we send a clear message from Britain about zero tolerance of violence against women and girls.